SEXTORTION/WEBCAM BLACKMAIL SCAM HELP.

 The first thing to do is take a deep breath, compose yourself and think clearly.
 Don't panic.
 Closely follow the steps we will give you, without missing any out.
 What we're looking to do is get the video removed if they posted one, block the scammer from all avenues of contact and set up an alert in case the video ever does resurface.
 The last step is purely a precaution, but it's worth doing for peace of mind.

-We've dealt with thousands of cases, and the success rate for the steps we advise is over 99.95% provided they are ALL followed.
+We've dealt with over 20,000 cases, and the success rate for the steps we advise is over 99.95% provided they are ALL followed.
 Don't miss out any, especially the one that says to deactivate your Facebook profile.
 Of all the steps, this is the most important one.
 We understand that you want to keep it open to make sure that the scammer doesn't post anything, but it needs to be deactivated.
 If it wasn't 100% essential then we wouldn't be telling you to do it.

 1. Do NOT pay.
 Many who have paid have said that the scammer came back with demands for even more money.
 Once they're blocked, they can't contact you.
 If they can't contact you, they can't threaten you so move on fairly quickly.
 If you have paid, check to see if the money has been collected.
 If it has, then there's nothing you can do to get it back.
 If it hasn't, then you can cancel the payment.
 The sooner you do that the better, but if it makes you feel more secure then you can hold back on cancelling it until you've completed the steps.
 They should take no more than around 15 minutes.